Mirovinger/bookmarks-manager-extension/README.md

 ## Set up

 1) Export your bookmarks from Opera 12 with Bookmarks > Manage Bookmarks > File > Export as HTML.
-This saves them in the (defacto) standard that's also used by Safari, Firefix, Delicious and others.
+This saves them in the (defacto) standard that's also used by Safari, Firefox, Delicious and others.

 2) Install and activate Bookmark Manager from the icon next to the address bar.
 Choose "Manage and Import" in the pop-up.
 Choose "Import bookmarks" and upload the file exported from Opera 12.